Brad Lane Bio

 - Top-Rated Attractions & Things to Do in Santa Monica

 - Top-Rated Attractions & Things to Do in Laguna Beach

 - Top-Rated Attractions & Things to Do in Huntington Beach

 Central & Northern California Articles:

-I've given blood, sweat, and tears to exploring Oregon, including a quick visit to the emergency room in 2022 for sutures.
+I've given blood, sweat, and tears to exploring Oregon.
 Oregon is small compared to other adventurous Western states, but it packs a mighty punch.
 From the Cascade Mountains and miles of untamed wilderness to the open-to-the-public "People's Coast" dotted with sea stacks, all of my Oregon efforts have been well rewarded with outstanding landscapes.

 Oregon Coast: In 2018, I got a first-hand experience along every mile of the Oregon Coast.
 Donning my hiking boots and ditching the car keys, I opted to backpack the entire 360-mile Oregon Coast Trail with a camera in hand to cover assignments for PlanetWare.
 This immersive approach proved valuable in my knowledge and reverence for Oregon's public coastline.
 In 2022 I revisited many of the same places, this time opting to drive.

 - Best Campgrounds in Oregon

 - Top-Rated Waterfalls in Oregon